Edwardius/ed-eddy-edward/README.md

 # ed-eddy-edward

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
-Tailwind CSS is also installed.
+This is my portfolio.

+Frontend stack: React using a Next.js framework, Tailwind CSS, Typescript All art is done on Procreate

+Work in Progress :)